valtimo-platform/valtimo-documentation/introduction/overview.md

 # Background

-For years we have been building custom process management solutions.
-Over and over again, we were solving the same problems.
-Projects needed a proper task list.
-A solution for storing data.
-An answer to access & entitlement.
-The solution was bundeling our knowledge and code into a platform: Valtimo.
-An opinionated Business Process Implementation, based on all the BPMN projects we did the past years.
-We made a lot of design mistakes - the knowledge is in the platform.
-And actually we still have new and better insights with every new project we are doing - and the knowledge flows into Valtimo.
+For years, Ritense has worked on building custom process management solutions, solving the same problems with every project.
+Every project needed a task list, a solution for storing data, an answer to access and entitlement.
+Valtimo is the result of bundling this knowledge and code into one platform.
+It is an opinionated Business Process Implementation, based on the accumulated experience from working on BPMN projects for the past years.

 # Philosophy
 Valtimo does not strive to support a broad techstack: it is an opinionated BPA-implementation - often following trends in the market.